LearnersGuild/learnathon/README.md

 This is a _collaborative_ game, not a competitive game.
 You will do better if you focus on giving and receiving help with your peers.

 If you follow these rules, you will do well in the game.
-If you break these rules, you will be kicked out of the game.

 1. **Be honest.** A good learning environment requires truth.
 1. **Be kind and respectful.** Learning is a vulnerable act, so go easy on yourself and others.